 1.Keep your profile up to date

-Having trouble creating an optimized LinkedIn profile?
+Struggling to create an optimized LinkedIn profile?
 NUMERACTIVE is here to help you.

 2.Networking with potential clients